peritext/peritext/README.md

 1. **resources contextualizations** : the core intellectual process at the root of Modulo is a reflection about the future of the "editorial figure" notion in digital publishing environments.
 In order to reflect on this issue through practice, Modulo proposes to reframe "figures" as the encounter between one or several given "resources" and their "contextualization" through editorial design.
 Following this model and giving an example, a data visualization inserted inside the core content will be written as the contextualization of a data source featuring temporal data (more explanation to come)
 1. **source agnostic** : Modulo is designed with freedom as one of its main core value : it should be possible to "plugin" the app into a various array of data sources (Google Drive, Dropbox, Github, Amazon S3, ftp server, local data, ...) with the same result.
 Different storage origins can be specified for main contents, assets (images, videos, data ...) and annotation (e.g. : Disqus)
 1. **non-captive data** : it should be possible to read the contents written with/for Modulo independently from it
-1. **standard extension strategy** : Modulo writing syntax tries to take advantage of existing standards' specification and to extent them for the specific needs of the project
+1. **standard syntaxes extension** : Modulo writing syntax tries to ground on existing standards' specifications (e.g. : bibtex, markdown) and to extend them for the sake of the specific needs of the project
-1. **built for indexation** : Modulo should render all of its contents (even the interactive ones) to indexing agents.
+1. **built for indexation** : Modulo should render all of its contents (even the "interactive" ones) to indexing agents.
 It should cover as metadata languages as possible, and be as precise as possible.
 It should use ``schema`` micro-format specification for semantically describing html contents when possible.
-1. **built for exporting and embedding** : a modulo document should be highly exploitable and sharable by other places of the web : it should be possible to embed/comment/quote all kinds of its parts, and it should be possible access all kinds of its parts through a public API
+1. **built for exporting and embedding** : a modulo document should be highly exploitable and sharable from other places of the web : it should be possible to embed/comment/quote all kinds of its contents, and it should be possible access all kinds of its contents through a public API
 2. **built for multiple supports** : everything written in a Modulo document should be by default viewable both on a screen and on paper (even "interactive" figures).

-To follow these goals, Modulo grounds on existing description languages that it links together to allow for a meaningful experience of richly referenced and connected documents.
+To commit to these goals, Modulo grounds on existing description languages that it links together to allow for a meaningful experience of richly referenced and connected documents.

-**Bibtex** is used for **all** resources descriptions, including convential bibliographical records AND images, links, data sources, ... descriptions.
+**Bibtex** is used for **all** resources descriptions, including convential bibliographical records AND images, links, data sources, etc. descriptions.

 **Markdown, and more specifically its book-oriented specification, Markua**, is used as basis for writing the main body of the text and resource contextualizations (see above).